-People hesitate to share news of a lice infestation.
-So, the lice are passed along mysteriously, their origins unannounced, and their unwanted arrival unexpected.
+Talking about head lice can be a double-edged sword.
+Because of the potential negative stigma surrounding lice, people hesitate to share news of a lice infestation, which can cause lice outbreaks to occur or continue on longer than they should.
+The lice are passed along mysteriously, their origins unannounced, and their unwanted arrival unexpected.
 Stereotypes, assumptions, and a general sense of embarrassment keep mouths shut.
-But there’s no good reason why this stigma should exist.
+But LiceDoctors will prove there’s no good reason why this stigma should exist.

 WHAT IS HEAD LICE STIGMA?